Set Alpha Node¶

 Colorizing a BW Image¶

 In the example above, notice how the blue tinge of the render input colors the swirl.
-You can use the Set Alpha node’s color field with this kind of node map to add a consistent color to a BW image.
+You can use the Set Alpha node’s color field with this kind of node tree to add a consistent color to a BW image.

-In the example map to the right, use the Alpha value of the Set Alpha node to give a desired degree of colorization.
+In the example tree to the right, use the Alpha value of the Set Alpha node to give a desired degree of colorization.
 Thread the input image and the Set Alpha node into an Alpha Over node to colorize any black-and-white image in this manner.